Kat-zorn/Kat-zorn.github.io/blogs/002-Double-ended-queue.md

 ```

 As you can see, we no longer have a use for starting the data in the center.
 It is indeed true that `extend` is less expensive when no looping has occurred, but `extend` will not naturally be called unless the capacity is satiated, which necessarily is when looping has already occurred.

+In conclusion, the ring-buffer approach allows us to push and pop from both the front and back, while still making optimal use of the allocated capacity.
+It does so with nearly no performance penalty compared to traditional `Vector`s (as it still just uses `data[index++]`), but with more expensive `length` calls and direct indexing (as you need to take the index modulo capacity).

+Thank you for reading my first proper article.
+I do enjoy webdev enough to make a comment section, so if you want to say anything, you can do so at [the Github](https://github.com/Blazing-Blast/Blazing-Blast.github.io/), [my email](mailto:spamtheblaze@gmail.com), or Discord at @blazingblast.